2EFFE/2EFFE/README.md

 # MEKAI

-I build digital products that compound.
+build digital products that compound.

 Independent builder at MEKAI LAB focused on: